Overview

 Insights can be reopened if additional investigation is required.

-The Insights feature supports multiple detection methods.
-Each method works differently and is suited for specific types of cost or usage data.
+The Insights feature supports a single detection method: Z-Score statistical anomaly detection.
+This method is suited for specific types of cost or usage data.

 |